bennyyclo/Cytofin/README.md

 from the other anchors.
 The `cytofin_normalize` function takes several required arguments:

--   Start

--   Start

--   Start
+-   `metadata_path`: A connection leading to an .xlsx or .csv file containing a metadata table with information about each file to be analyzed.
+This file should be identical to that used for `cytofin_homogenize`.
+-   `panel_path`: A connection leading to an .xlsx or .csv file containing information about the standardized antigen panel in the homogenized dataset.
+This file should be identical to that used for `cytofin_homogenize`.
+-   `anchor_statistics`: Either a list of numeric values produced by the `cytofin_prep_anchors` function or a connection leading to an .rds object containing anchor statistics.
+-   `input_data_path`: A connection to a directory containing the input .FCS files to be batch normalized.
+In most cases, this will be the directory to which the output .FCS files from `cytofin_homogenize` were written.
+-   `output_data_path`: A connection to a directory where the output (i.e. batch normalized) .FCS files will be written.
+-   `mode`: A string indicating which transformation function should be used for batch normalization (“meanshift”, “meanshift\_bulk”, “variance”, “z-score”, or “beadlike”).

 In addition to these required arguments, `cytofin_normalize` takes several optional arguments:

--   Start

--   Start

--   Start
+-   `input_prefix`: The string that was appended to the name of the raw input .FCS files of `cytofin_homogenize` to create their corresponding output file names.
+Defaults to “homogenized\_”.

+-   `output_prefix`: The string to be appended to the name of each input .FCS file to create the name of the corresponding output file (post-homogenization).
+Defaults to “normalized\_”.

+-   `shift_factor` and `scale_factor`: The scalar values *a* and *b*, respectively, to be used in the hyperbolic arc-sine function used to transform CyTOF ion counts according to the following equation:
+    `new_x <- asinh(a + b * x)`. `shift_factor` defaults to 0 and
+    `scale_factor` defaults to 0.2, which are customary values used by most scientists in the CyTOF community.

-Using these arguments, a call to `cytofin_normalize` will perform the batch correction and save the output (i.e. normalized) .fcs files to the directory specified by `output_data_path`.
+Using these arguments, a call to `cytofin_normalize` will perform the batch correction and save the output (i.e. batch normalized) .FCS files to the directory specified by `output_data_path`.
 An example function call is given here:

 ``` r
 output_data_path <-